Dominic C. Belley

 - Balthazard, 2011 FCA 331.
 Federal Court of Appeal - directors’ liability.
 Consistently cited as the leading authority on the standard of care of corporate directors by the Quebec Court of Appeal, the Tax Court of Canada and the Court of Québec

 - Patterson Dental, 2014 TCC 62.
-Tax Court of Canada - extension of time to file an objection.
+Tax Court of Canada - time extension to file an objection.
 Singular breakthrough on when a taxpayer is unable to file a notice of objection within the deadline.
 “The Court is to be commended for its interpretation” - Canada GST Cases

 - Sigma-Lamaque, 2010 TCC 415.
 Tax Court of Canada - GST.
 “Fascinating decision regarding the scope of the rebate for tax paid in error and the scope of breach of contract” - Canada GST Cases